-On each Guarantor Payment Date, the Cash Manager shall, subject to receiving the Payments Report from the Calculation Agent, execute the payment instructions stated by the Calculation Agent and shall allocate the amounts standing on the Transaction Account according to the relevant Priorities of Payments, except for the payments to be carried out by the Paying Agent under the outstanding Covered Bonds.
+On each Guarantor Payment Date, the Cash Manager shall, subject to receiving the Payments Report from the Calculation Agent, execute the payment instructions stated by the Calculation Agent and shall allocate the amounts standing on the Payment Account according to the relevant Priorities of Payments, except for the payments to be carried out by the Paying Agent under the outstanding Covered Bonds.

-During each Collection Period, the Cash Manager may instruct the Account Bank to invest funds standing to the credit of the Investment Account in Eligible Investments or Authorised Investments on behalf of the Covered Bonds Guarantor.
+During each Collection Period, the Cash Manager may instruct the Relevant Account Bank to invest funds standing to the credit of the Investment Account in Eligible Investments on behalf of the Covered Bond Guarantor.

-Subject to compliance with the definitions of Eligible Investments and Authorised Investments and the other restrictions set out in the Cash Management and Agency Agreement, the Cash Manager shall have absolute discretion as to the types and amounts of Eligible Investments and Authorised Investments which it may acquire and as to the terms on which, through whom and on which markets, any purchase of Eligible Investments or Authorised Investments may be effected.
-As long as the Account Bank meets the requirements under the Cash Management and Agency Agreement, with particular regard to the Minimum Required Account Bank Ratings, the Collection Accounts and the Investment Account constitute Eligible Investments, the Cash Manager will be under no obligation or duty whatsoever to instruct or consider instructing the Account Bank to invest funds standing to the credit of the Investment Account in any other Eligible Investment.
+Subject to compliance with the definition of Eligible Investments and the other restrictions set out in the Cash Management and Agency Agreement, the Cash Manager shall have absolute discretion as to the types and amounts of Eligible Investments which it may acquire and as to the terms on which, through whom and on which markets, any purchase of Eligible Investments may be effected.
+As long as the Relevant Account Bank meets the requirements under the Cash Management and Agency Agreement, with particular regard to the Minimum Required Account Bank Rating and the Collection Accounts and the Investment Account constitute Eligible Investments, the Cash Manager will be under no obligation or duty whatsoever to instruct or consider instructing the Account Bank to invest funds standing to the credit of the Investment Account in any other Eligible Investment.

-On or prior to each Servicer Report Date, the Cash Manager shall deliver a copy of its report, inter alia, to the Covered Bonds Guarantor, the Representative of the Covered Bondholders and the Calculation Agent, which shall include information on the Eligible Investments and Authorised Investments.
+On or prior to each Quarterly Report Date, the Cash Manager shall deliver a copy of its report to, inter alios, the Covered Bond Guarantor, the Representative of the Covered Bondholders and the Calculation Agent; such report shall include information on the Eligible Investments.

-The Cash Manager may resign from its appointment under the Cash Management and Agency Agreement and the Covered Bonds Guarantor and the Representative of the Covered Bondholders may jointly terminate the appointment of the Cash Manager pursuant to the terms of the Cash Management and Agency Agreement.
-The Cash Manager shall not be released from its obligations under the Cash Management and Agency Agreement until its substitute, to be appointed by the Representative of the Covered Bondholders and the Covered Bonds Guarantor jointly, has entered into a the Cash Management and Agency Agreement and has accepted the Deed of Pledge, the Deed of Charge and has entered into the Intercreditor Agreement and the Master Definition Agreement.
+The Cash Manager may resign from its appointment under the Cash Management and Agency Agreement and the Covered Bond Guarantor and the Representative of the Covered Bondholders may jointly terminate the appointment of the Cash Manager pursuant to the terms of the Cash Management and Agency Agreement.
+The Cash Manager shall not be released from its obligations under the Cash Management and Agency Agreement until its substitute, to be appointed by the Representative of the Covered Bondholders and the Covered Bond Guarantor jointly, has entered into the Cash Management and Agency Agreement, the Intercreditor Agreement and the Master Definitions Agreement and has accepted the security created under the Pledge Agreement and the Deed of Charge and Assignment.